13 Driving Range Tips for Beginners

 Situational, or game management practice, is definitely more fun than rote practice, because it involves actually playing golf matches.

-This type of practice is important for the simple fact that it allows you to understand what needs to be done when presented with certain situations in the course of your round.
+This type of practice is important for the simple fact that it allows you to understand what needs to be done when presented with certain situations in the golf course of your round.

-However, I would suggest that beginners concentrate mainly on rote practice to start with.
-Once you have developed a somewhat repeatable golf swing, then you can graduate to lowering your handicap through game management practice.
+Once you have developed a somewhat repeatable swing, then you can graduate to lowering your handicap through game management practice.

 Golf is 20% talent and 80% management.